bhisaac/5eFP/5eFP-SRD.md

 Rolling a 95% or higher on a d100 is considered a critical success.
 If a feature in 5eFP awards an expanded critical success range (crit range), subtract 5% from this number for each additional score in the crit range.
 For example, the champion fighter subclass expands your crit range to 19.
 This means rolling a 19 or 20 on a d20 roll is considered a critical success.
 So, an expanded crit range of 19 means a result of 90% or higher on a d100 is considered a critical success.

+> A critical success occurs in skill-based systems whenever a player character (PC) scores four or more net successes.
+>
 > Some TRPG systems consider lower numbers as successes.
 A critical success in such a system, then, is the lowest number on the die, 5% or lower on a d100, and 10% or lower on a d100 with an expanded crit range.

 ### Critical Failure

 When you roll the lowest possible result on a die while attacking, making an ability check, or resisting a feature, it is called a critical failure.
 When this happens, you ignore the DC and consider the roll an automatic failure.
 A 5% or lower on a d100 is considered a critical failure.
 According to 5eFP, automatic failure is considered bad enough to override any additional penalties due to rolling a critical failure.

+> A critical failure occurs in skill-based systems whenever a player character (PC) rolls all 1s.
+>
 > Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.

 ### Encounter